matthewlieb/pdf-to-chat/README.md

 ## 📄 License

-This repository is licensed under the CC0-1.0 License.
+This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.